eBay/tsv-utils/docs/ToolReference.md

 `tsv-uniq` can be run without specifying a key field.
 In this case the whole line is used as a key, same as the Unix `uniq` program.
 As with `uniq`, this works on any line-oriented text file, not just TSV files.
 There is no need to sort the data and the original input order is preserved.

-The alternatives to the default 'uniq' mode are 'number' mode and 'equiv-class' mode.
+The alternates to the default 'uniq' mode are 'number' mode and 'equiv-class' mode.
 In 'equiv-class' mode (`--e|equiv`), all lines are written to standard output, but with a field appended marking equivalent entries with an ID.
 The ID is a one-upped counter.

 'Number' mode (`--z|number`) also writes all lines to standard output, but with a field appended numbering the occurrence count for the line's key.
 The first line with a specific key is assigned the number '1', the second with the key is assigned number '2', etc. 'Number' and 'equiv-class' modes can be used together.